buzzqw/TUS/OBSS/markdown-separati/en/44-the-monsters.md

 | **Treasure Category**: R (C) |
 | **Description** |

-These wicked, monstrous hags possess terrifying traits that few dare to gaze upon, they take pleasure in the discord and death of sailors, and torment seafarers with inescapable calamities.
+These wicked, monstrous hags possess terrifying traits that few dare to gaze upon.
+They take pleasure in the discord and death of sailors, and torment seafarers with inescapable calamities.
 Sea hags always have a terrible appearance and, despite their voracious nature, they are generally emaciated creatures that seem about to starve to death.
 They are 1.8 meters tall and weigh 75 kg.

 Sea hags prefer to live near the shoreline where fishing boats and merchant ships are more common, and away from urban areas so that their actions do not attract too much attention from potential enemies, although it is not unusual for a brave or greedy sea hag to settle in a port city or at the mouth of a deep river.